zstreeter/CHEM-210-AB-2020/Readme.md

     ```shell
         $ conda deactivate
     ```
+* If you use an IDE like Spyder, then you need to install Spyder within your virtual environment.
+  * So activate your environment like above and then install Spyder

+    ```shell
+        $ conda install spyder
+    ```
+  * Now still *within* your virtual environment invoke spyder.

+    ```shell
+        $ spyder
+    ```
+    Now you will be working inside of the Spyder IDE and have everything that's in the Psi4 environment!

 # Unix Setup
 * Package managers are extremely helpful and there are two for Mac OS, MacPorts